 Florida Statute of Limitations Laws

-Although it may seem like you have a long time to file a claim, it is important to remember that the sooner your accident lawyer can take the better.
+It is important to remember that the sooner your accident lawyer can investigate your case the better.
 The insurance company may begin building its case against you in the days or even hours after the accident.
 Our law firm can help make it a fair fight.

 John Bales Attorneys Wants to be Your Car Accident Lawyer